 Jin Bo Law Skybar, Aldgate

 What: 14 floors high, the outdoor terrace at Jin Bo Law Skybar is a long and narrow space, but it's just as well suited to private catch ups and dates as it is to big parties.
-It does offer expansive views of the City though, taking in London landmarks like The Gherkin and The ‘Cheesegrater’.
+It offers expansive views of the City, taking in London landmarks like The Gherkin and The ‘Cheesegrater’.
 Signature cocktails include the likes of the Old Tokyo Fashion - a blend of Japanese whisky, cacao nibs, honey, marmalade and orange bitters - and there's an extravagant line of other drinks, including hefty Champagne bottles that stretch well into four figure price tags.

 Book now: Jin Bo Law Skybar

 What: If you don’t have the energy to stay standing all night (we feel you), then opt for the glamorous Mercer Roof Terrace, where you can combine sky-high drinking and dining.
 Settle in at one of the tables and explore the seasonally changing menu of modern British dishes, which might include chicken breast with chorizo and butterbean stew, followed by sticky toffee pudding with poached figs. Wash it all down with a cocktail, a glass of Champagne or your pick of the European-led wine list.